authorjapps/zerocode/README.md

 }

 /**
- Set "ENV_NAME=ci" in Jenkins (or via .profile in a Unix machine, System/User properties in Windows) then the runner picks "hello_world_host_ci.properties" and runs.
+ Set "env=ci" in Jenkins (or via .profile in a Unix machine, System/User properties in Windows) then the runner picks "hello_world_host_ci.properties" and runs. if -Denv=sit, then runner looks for and picks "hello_world_host_sit.properties" and runs.

- If ENV_NAME not set, then defaults to "hello_world_host.properties" mentioned via @TargetEnv
+If `env` not supplied, then defaults to "hello_world_host.properties" which by default mentioned mentioned via @TargetEnv

  -or-

- Configure the below `mvn goal` when you run via Jenkins goal in the specific environment-
+ Configure the below `mvn goal` when you run via Jenkins goal in the specific environment e.g. -

  For CI :
- mvn clean install -DENV_NAME=ci
+ mvn clean install -Denv=ci

  For SIT:
- mvn clean install -DENV_NAME=sit
+ mvn clean install -Denv=sit

  and make sure:
  hello_world_host_ci.properties and hello_world_host_sit.properties etc are available in the resources folder or class path.